HHMagnus/ImageConvert/FEATURES.md

 - test images types for example gif
 - Make it possible to paste in from a snipping tool
 - Check documentation for more advanced look at lossy compression
+- Make a favorite section for the most common conversion